-The new policy will extend the long-term predictability and affordability of medical professional liability insurance for those providing medical care in California, while implementing a fair and reasonable increase to limits on non-economic damages in medical negligence cases starting January 1, 2023, with gradual increases thereafter.
+The new law will extend the long-term predictability and affordability of medical professional liability insurance for those providing medical care in California, while implementing a fair and reasonable increase to limits on non-economic damages in medical negligence cases starting January 1, 2023, with gradual increases thereafter.

 - One cap for health care providers (regardless of the number of providers or causes of action)